2021 Congressional Art Show

 I encourage all aspiring high school-aged artists in my district, attending public school, private school or being home-schooled, to submit their entries for the 2021 competition.
 Students may submit in coordination with their school/art teacher or on their own.

 The venue of the 2021 competition will again be a virtual gallery, with a possible slide show exhibition at Robert Wood Johnson University Hospital-Hamilton (RWJ-Hamilton).
-Deadline for entry is March 29, 2021.
+Deadline for registration is March 29, 2021.
 A juried

 Unfortunately, my annual reception at RWJ-Hamilton to distribute Congressional Certificates to all participants and announce winners was canceled in 2020 due to COVID-19.
 Certificates were delivered by mail, and years.
 Contact my office to reach the teachers for inquiries.
 As of Oct.
 26, 2020, the Congressional Institute completed hanging